bridgetownrb/bridgetown/bridgetown-website/src/_docs/routes.md

 ---
-title: Dynamic Routes & SSR
+title: Dynamic Routes, SSR, & Roda
 order: 250
 top_section: Experimental
 category: routes
 ---

 {%@ Note type: "warning" do %}
-#### This is just the beginning…

-While Bridgetown's fullstack framework features (aka SSR, file-based routing, and API endpoints) are already being used in production settings, this functionality is still considered "experimental" and subject to further refinement in Bridgetown 1.1 and beyond.
-Fully-fledged documentation is in the works and ongoing.
+While Bridgetown's fullstack framework features (aka SSR, file-based routing, and API endpoints) are already being used in production settings, this functionality is still considered "experimental" and subject to further refinement prior to API stability in Bridgetown 2.0.
 {% end %}

-Bridgetown 1.0 comes with a production-ready web server based on the battle-hardened one-two punch of [Rack](https://github.com/rack/rack) + [Puma](https://puma.io).
+Bridgetown comes with a production-ready web server based on the battle-hardened one-two punch of [Rack](https://github.com/rack/rack) + [Puma](https://puma.io).
 On top of Puma we've layered on [Roda](http://roda.jeremyevans.net), a refreshingly fast & lightweight web routing toolkit created by Jeremy Evans.
 On a basic level, it handles serving of all statically-built site files you access when you run `bin/bridgetown start`.

-Because Bridgetown uses a Rack-based stack, this means you can potentially add on API endpoints served by a secondary Rails app, or Sinatra, or of course, Roda.
+Because Bridgetown uses a Rack-based stack, this means you can author API endpoints served by a secondary Rails app, or Sinatra, or of course, Roda.
 In other words, because Rack is fully capable of mounting multiple “apps” within a single server process, you can run Bridgetown alongside your favorite backend/fullstack Ruby app framework.
 Naturally, we recommend starting out with the framework we've built with Roda as you'll learn more about shortly.

+{{ toc }}

 ## Bridgetown SSR via Roda

 Server-Side Rendering, known as SSR, has made its peace with SSG (Static Site Generation), and we are increasingly seeing an SSG/SSR “hybrid” architecture emerge in tooling throughout the web dev industry.

-Bridgetown 1.0 takes advantage of this evolving paradigm by providing a streamlined path for booting a site up in-memory.
+Bridgetown takes advantage of this evolving paradigm by providing a streamlined path for booting a site up in-memory.
 This means you can write a server-side API to render content whenever it is requested.
 Here’s an example of what that looks like:

 ```ruby
 # ./server/routes/preview.rb